AshTron811/GestureControlledPresentation/README.md

 ---

-## Extending the project

-* Add keyboard fallback controls for systems where gestures are unreliable.
-* Add a GUI to choose the Presentation folder and tweak gesture settings on the fly.
-* Save annotations per-slide and export final annotated slides as images or a PDF.
-* Add a calibration step to adapt gesture thresholds to different users and cameras.

----

 ## Contributing

 Contributions are welcome!
 Open an issue or submit a pull request with a clear description of changes and any testing notes.